JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

-## Pre-process input BAM file
+## Pre-process BAM file before scReadSim
-**Note**: This tutorial does not need this pre-process step since the processed BAM file is provided by the scReadSim package (see **Step 1: Import packages and data files**).
+**Note**: This tutorial does not need this pre-process step since the processed BAM file is provided by the scReadSim package (see below **Step 1: Import packages and data files**).

 Input BAM file for scReadSim needs pre-processing to add the cell barcode in front of the read name.
 For example, in 10x sequencing data, cell barcode `TGGACCGGTTCACCCA-1` is stored in the field `CB:Z:TGGACCGGTTCACCCA-1`.